 Posted September 2, 2011 | Reviewed by Ekua Hagan

-This PT post is the second part of a two part PT blog about patience.
-The first blog is, Is Your Relationship A Curse or Curriculum?
+This post is the second part of a two-part series about patience.
+The first post is, Is Your Relationship A Curse or Curriculum?

-So, what's the purpose of building patience abilities?
-In a word, happiness.
-Better relationships, more success.
+So, what's the purpose of cultivating patience in yourself?
+In a word, happiness: better relationships, more success.
 Well worth the effort, I'd say.
 But effort, indeed, it takes.

 4 Steps to Working with Impatience